doslke/Delta-Snack-Picking-Robot/README.md

 The relevant cloud functions are [machineWeigh](src/wxapp/cloudfunctions/machineWeigh/index.js), [getCartList](src/wxapp/cloudfunctions/getCartList/index.js), [validateCart](src/wxapp/cloudfunctions/validateCart/index.js), and [completeOrder](src/wxapp/cloudfunctions/completeOrder/index.js).

-The Python client posts **one item per request**, while machineWeigh **replaces** the cart's snackList with the current request's list.
-Consecutive picks therefore do not reliably accumulate in one cart. validateCart checks ID syntax and allows binding without an existing cart document.
-The mini-program's payment handler uses a timer to simulate success and does not call a payment service.
+The Python client posts one weighed item per request. machineWeigh writes that request's snackList to the cart, so the current flow displays the latest reported item. validateCart checks the QR code's ID format and allows binding before the first item is reported.
+The mini-program simulates checkout and then calls completeOrder to create the order record.

+## Development notes

+- The inventory list guides the vision-model prompt.
+Add a name check after inference when strict catalog matching is required.
+- machineWeigh replaces snackList on each report.
+Merge with the existing cart if the application needs multiple picks in one checkout.
+- The payment handler uses a simulated success flow.
+Integrate a payment service before using it for transactions.
+- Serial and TCP commands share the firmware handler, including **setwifi**.
+Restrict network access to the robot and add command authorization for networked deployments.
+- Calibrate camera mapping, robot geometry, HX711 scaling, and motion timing for each installation.

 ## License